noiseprotocol/noise_spec/noise.md

     little-endian, these will likely be handled by specialized libraries, so there's not a strong argument for aligning with them.

-Cipher nonces are encoded as big-endian for AES-GCM, and little-endian for ChaCha20, because:
+Cipher nonces are big-endian for AES-GCM, and little-endian for ChaCha20, because:

   * ChaCha20 uses a little-endian block counter internally.
   * AES-GCM uses a big-endian block counter internally.